Age-optimal Scheduling over Hybrid Channels: Main Results

 As mentioned in Section \ref{systemod2}, the action space of the MDP allows $u(t)=none$ even if Channel $2$ is idle, i.e., $l_2(t)=0$.
 In the following lemma, we show that the action $u(t)=none$ can be abandoned when $l_2(t)=0$.
 Define

-\begin{lemma} For any $\pi \in \Pi$, there exists a policy $\pi^*\in \Pi'$ that is no worse than $\pi$. \end{lemma} \begin{proof} See \ifreport Appendix \ref{zerowaitapp}. \else our technical report \cite{pan2020age}. \fi \end{proof} \begin{remark} In \cite{sun2017update}, the authors showed that in certain scenarios, the zero wait policy (transmitting immediately after the previous update has been received) may not be optimal.
+\begin{lemma} For any $\pi \in \Pi$, there exists a policy $\pi'\in \Pi'$ that is no worse than $\pi$. \end{lemma} \begin{remark} In \cite{sun2017update,bedewy2019ages,sun2019sampling}, it was shown that in certain systems, the zero wait policy (transmitting immediately after the previous update has been received) might not be optimal.
 However, in our model, the zero wait policy is indeed optimal.
-The reason is that in our model the updating (sampling) period is the same as the delay of Channel $1$.
-Thus, this result is not in conflict with the result in our paper. \end{remark}
+The reason is that in our model, the minimum non-zero waiting time is one time slot which is the same as the delay of Channel $1$.
+If $l_2(t)=0$, it is better to choose Channel $1$ than keeping both channels idle, because, by choosing Channel $1$, fresh packets could be delivered over Channel $1$. \end{remark} The proof of Lemma \ref{zerowait} is provided in \ifreport Appendix \ref{zerowaitapp}. \else Appendix A of the supplementary material. \fi By Lemma \ref{zerowait}, the scheduler only needs to choose from the actions $u(t)\in \{ 1,2\}$ when $l_2(t)=0$.
+This lemma simplifies the MDP problem.

-Recall that the self transition probabilities $(p,q)$ of Channel $1$ and the transmission time $d$ of Channel $2$ are the parameters of the hybrid channel.
-For the ease of description, we divide the possible values of channel parameters $(p,q,d)$ into four complementary regions $\textbf{B}_1,\ldots,\textbf{B}_4$.
+The parameters of the hybrid channels are $(p,q,d)$, where $p,q$ are the self transition probabilities of Channel $1$ and $d$ is the transmission delay of Channel $2$.
+For the ease of presenting our main results, we divide the possible values of channel parameters $(p,q,d)$ into four complementary regions $\textbf{B}_1,\ldots,\textbf{B}_4$.

 \begin{definition} The regions $\textbf{B}_1,\ldots,\textbf{B}_4$ are defined as